 Adults age 45-64 make up the highest percentage of population in the region.
-Since 2000, the population by age trends show the most growth in adult residents (45 -64).
-There has also been slight growth in older adults (65 plus).
+Since 2000, the population by age trends show the most growth in older residents (age 65 and over).
+There has also been growth in adult residents (ages 45-64).
 The challenge of losing young educated adults to urban areas continues to be an issue the NCRPC seeks to address.